aashishkhadka1992/SentimentAnalysis/README.md

 # SentimentAnalysis
-Sentiment Analysis for a company/product
+Sentiment Analysis for a specific query terms